Eparchy of Zahumlje and Herzegovina: Middle Ages

 The Eparchy of Hum or Zahumlje was founded in 1219, by the first Serbian Archbishop Sava, the same year the Serbian Orthodox Church acquired its autocephaly status from the Patriarchate of Constantinople.
 Thus, it was one of the original Serbian Orthodox bishoprics.
 It had jurisdiction over the historical regions of Zahumlje and Travunija.
 The first Bishop of Hum was Ilarion, succeeded by Sava II (son of Stefan the First-Crowned).
 The original seat was in Ston, in the church of the Most Holy Theotokos (Пресвете Богородице).
 Following an earthquake, the bishop moved the seat to the Monastery of Holy Apostles in the valley of river Lim in the 1250s.
 From that time, the Eparchy of Hum was sometimes also called "Eparchy of Lim".

 With the War of Hum (1326–1329), most of Zahumlje was taken over by Stephen II, Ban of Bosnia, but the Travunija region remained under the rule of Serbian Kings.
 After the creation of the Serbian Patriarchate of Peć in 1346, all original Serbian bishops were raised to the honorary rank of metropolitan bishops.
-Pope Clement VI in 1335 addresses to King Stefan Dušan and request him to stop the persecution and that to the bishop of Kotor which is responsible for Roman Catholic Diocese of Trebinje return monasteries, churches, islands and villages, which some kings of Raška before him overtook.
 The see of the eparchy was then moved to the Mileševa monastery.
 In the middle of 15th century, Metropolitan David was a very influential figure in the court of Stefan Kosača, who was titled Duke (Herzeg) of Saint Sava.
 Following the fall of the Duchy of St. Sava to the Ottoman Empire (1482), the see was frequently moved, finally to settle in the Tvrdoš Monastery near Trebinje in 1508.
 Eventually, the eparchy was further divided into the Eparchy of Mileševa.